 Cameran phoned the man, Christopher Pratt, who had wronged her.
 She asked him and his father to please come to dinner at her house.

 They gladly accepted for that Friday night.

 There was a knocking at the door.
-Cameran looked out, seeing Christopher and his father standing at the there.
+Cameran looked out, seeing Christopher and his father standing there.
 She opened the door and invited the pair in.